A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsection{Performance Evaluation}

-The experimental results of FreStega on the IMDB, XHS, and Shakespeare datasets are shown in Table \ref{tab:Movie main result}, Table \ref{tab:XHS main result} and Table \ref{tab:shakespere main result}, respectively.
-Note that the term ``RS" refers to random sampling in language models without embedding any hidden messages, representing the ideal secure steganography.
+The experimental results of FreStega on the IMDB, XHS, and SHAKESPEARE datasets are shown in Tables~\ref{tab:Movie main result}, \ref{tab:XHS main result}, and~\ref{tab:shakespere main result}, respectively.
+Note that the term ``RS'' refers to random sampling in language models without embedding any hidden messages, representing an ideal secure steganography baseline.
 In the main experiment, we set $c=0.1$ and $\alpha=0.1$.
 From these results, we have the following findings.